david-hp-0726/Gcloud_Translation_API_Project/README.md

-# Google Cloud Translation API Analysis
+# An Evaluation of the Accuracy of Google Cloud Translation API
 ## Introduction

 ## Architecture Overview